How does this medication work? What will it do for me?

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each round, light green, flat-faced, bevelled-edge, scored tablet, engraved "PIM" over "4" on one side, contains pimozide 4 mg.
+Each round, light green, scored tablet, engraved "PIM" over "4" on one side, contains pimozide 4 mg.
 Nonmedicinal ingredients: anhydrous lactose, croscarmellose sodium, D&C Yellow No. 10 Aluminum Lake, FD&C Blue No. 2 Aluminum Lake, and magnesium stearate.

 How should I use this medication?